Why We Exist: By The Numbers

 There are several reason why our mission is urgent, important, and effects every American.
 Here are some rough estimates on what is happening within our country to those who serve:

-1 military servicemember will commit suicide today
+1 military servicemember will commit suicide today (as of 2026 these numbers are grossly underreported)

 https://dcas.dmdc.osd.mil/dcas/app/summaryData/deaths/byYearManner